-Packed with double the peanut butter, these very peanut butter cookies boast a dense flavor, remarkably soft texture, thick center, and a deliciously crumbly edge.
-My go-to best peanut butter cookie recipe!
+Packed with double the peanut butter, these very peanut butter cookies boast a dense flavor, remarkably soft texture, and a deliciously crumbly edge.

 I know these cookies look familiar to you.
 Peanut butter cookies are nothing new in our kitchens and certainly nothing new on Sally’s Baking Addiction.
 Along with oatmeal raisin cookies and chocolate chip cookies, peanut butter cookies rank high on my repeat recipes list!

-I have a recipe for the classics on my website and another in Sally’s Cookie Addiction, but can there be room for one more?
+I have a recipe for crispy old-fashioned style peanut butter cookies on my website and another in Sally’s Cookie Addiction.
+Then there’s these ultra soft and thick peanut butter cookies that serve as the base for variations like peanut butter blossoms and peanut butter and jam thumbprints.
+But can there be room for one more?
 With 2 cups of peanut butter in the cookie dough, today’s extra soft cookies steal the spotlight.
-We’re using the same cookie dough as my bakery-style peanut butter chunk cookies, a cookie recipe I’ve grown to love so much that they’re now the only peanut butter cookies I bake.
+We’re using the same cookie dough as my bakery-style peanut butter chunk cookies and white chocolate peanut butter cookies, recipes I’ve grown to love so much because of all their flavor.
 Today’s cookies are easy to make, completely packed with flavor, and boast a deliciously crumbly criss-cross pattern on top.
 Love them!

 Less Flour, More Peanut Butter

 I call these very peanut butter cookies because they’re packed with 2 cups of peanut butter in the dough.
-This is 2x the amount of my previous recipe AND they have less flour, so you can be sure today’s cookies are dense with flavor!
+This is 2x the amount of my classic peanut butter cookies AND they have less flour, so you can be sure today’s cookies are dense with flavor!
 They remind me of these peanut butter oatmeal cookies in terms of peanut butter flavor, but they don’t have the chewy oat texture.

 By the way, did you know that nut butter can take the place of flour in some recipes?
 These flourless almond butter cookies require just 5 ingredients.
 Almond butter provides enough structure and stability so there’s no need for any flour at all.
 If you’re looking for a gluten free peanut butter cookie, use that recipe and replace the almond butter with peanut butter.